syncfusion-content/asp.netwebforms-docs/aspnet/Rotator/Integration.md

-## Knockout support
+## KnockoutJS support

-Knockout support allows you to bind the HTML elements against any of the available data model.
+KnockoutJS support allows you to bind the HTML elements against any of the available data model.

-The two types of Knockout binding supported are,
+The two types of KnockoutJS binding supported are,

 * One-way binding
 * Two-way binding